StrawberryShortyCake/flask-warbler/tickets.md

  - html
 - Is there a good way to get the collapse profile pic working?
 - what is **kargs and *args
+- How would we know that that the hashed_pw is right?

 Side notes:
 - request.referer